Asked and Answered!

 How many jurisdictions do you have court houses listed for?

-We have listed virtually all courthouses in about a thousand jurisdictions including virtually all counties with a population greater than 130,000.
+We have listed virtually all courthouses in about a thousand jurisdictions including virtually all counties with a population greater than 100,000.
 Among those are listings for the 500 largest counties and county equivalents including the four most populous counties in each State.
-Also, a bunch of others that were listed for various reasons including almost all court houses in the States of Arizona, California, Connecticut, Delaware, Florida, Hawai’i, Maine, Massachusetts, Minnesota, New Hampshire, New Jersey, Rhode Island, Utah, Vermont and Wyoming.
+Also, a bunch of others that were listed for various reasons including almost all court houses in the States of Arizona, California, Connecticut, Delaware, Florida, Hawai’i, Maine, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, Rhode Island, Utah, Vermont and Wyoming.

-We are still working on new listings (and always will – it is a big country out there), but have better than two-thirds of the U.S. population covered as far as jurisdictions of the listed courthouses so far.
+We are still working on new listings (and always will – it is a big country out there!), but have better than two-thirds of the U.S. population covered as far as jurisdictions of the listed courthouses so far.

 We also have virtually all the federal courthouses (Bankruptcy and District) listed as well as territorial courts and D.C.
 We have added all EOIR locations and the main ODAR locations.